 - Local Authorities and the Local Government Association

 - Police and Crime Commissioners and the Association of PCCS

-- Central Government Departments – officials and Ministers
+- UK Government Departments – officials and Ministers

 - Welsh Government – officials and Ministers

-- Victims’ Commissioner, Children’s Commissioner and Anti-Slavery Commissioner
+- Other Statutory Commissioners and their Offices (like the Victims’ Commissioner, Children’s Commissioner and Anti-Slavery Commissioner)

 - Academics and think-tanks